PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 This relation can also be obtained from the hexagon equation.

 The braiding also satisfy the Yang-Baxter equation, i.e., a line can be moved over or under a crossing between two other lines:

 ![YangBaxter](img/diagram-YangBaxter.svg)

 In the case of the category ``\mathbf{Vect}`` a valid braiding consists of just flipping the the objects/morphisms involved, e.g. for a simple cartesian tensor, permuting the tensor indices is equivalent to applying Julia's function `permutedims` on the underlying data.
-Less trivial braiding implementations arise in the context of tensors with symmetries (where the fusion tree needs to be reordered, as discussed in [Sectors, representation spaces and fusion trees](@ref s_sectorsrepfusion)) or in the case of ``\mathbf{SVect}``, which will again be studied in detail at the end of this section.
+Less trivial braiding implementations arise in the context of tensors with symmetries, where the fusion tree needs to be reordered, or in the case of ``\mathbf{SVect}``.

 The braiding of a space and a dual space also follows naturally, it is given by ``τ_{V^*,W} = λ_{W ⊗ V^*} ∘ (ϵ_V ⊗ \mathrm{id}_{W ⊗ V^*}) ∘ (\mathrm{id}_{V^*} ⊗ τ_{V,W}^{-1} ⊗ \mathrm{id}_{V^*}) ∘ (\mathrm{id}_{V^*⊗ W} ⊗ η_V) ∘ ρ_{V^* ⊗ W}^{-1}``, i.e.